abhi-glitchhg/abhi-glitchhg/README.md

 ### Hi there 👋

-I am Abhijit Deo, ~currently an undergraduate pursuing Electronics and Instrumentation Engineering at~ BITS Pilani, Goa Campus alumnus.
+I am Abhijit Deo; BITS Pilani, Goa Campus alumnus.
 I am currently exploring Deep learning with medical images.

 I like to climb high trees and explore nearby jungles along with our cows :)